argoproj-labs/hera/docs/examples/workflows-examples.md

 > [Contributing Guide](../CONTRIBUTING.md)!

-The "Hera" collection shows off features and idiomatic usage of Hera such as the [Coinflip example](workflows/scripts/coinflip.md) using the script decorator.
+The "Hera" collection shows off features and idiomatic usage of Hera such as the [Coinflip example](workflows/scripts/coinflip.md) recreated using the script decorator.

 Explore the examples through the side bar!